irJERAD/saysjerad/content/belly-button/legend_stories.md

 These magical tooth fairies I would lovingly call them, would inspire me to take on a more selfish path.

-I would do "the most selfish thing" someone could do as my friend would say.
+I would do "the most selfish thing" someone could do, as my friend Matthew would say - have a child.

+As my short lived experience with these fairies progressed, the young trickster voices began using studying the techniques being used to manifest this reality for my wife and I.

+It was only a couple weeks before obvious changes had taken affect in these individuals.

+The tooth fairies as I called appeared to be playing with me.
+They would insight worry by telling me terrible things were happening to my wife.
+They detailed her involved in sexual acts with other men, they lead my on wild chases around town to find her.
+Each time I wound up empty handed always more confused and more upset with the results.

+At first it would seem like they were under the influence of others.
+Maybe the young tricksters presence was intoxicating their purpose with their behavior.